flowscripter/template-deno-wasm-rust-library/README.md

 > Project template for a Rust library compiled to WASM exposed as a Deno module.

+**NOTE:** This is not yet possible due to inability to include generated WASM directly: https://github.com/denoland/deno/issues/2552

 ## Project Template Usage

 1. Use as a